 Governmental agencies may engage in any activity or hold any meeting necessary to fulfill their ministerial duties, such as holding public hearings to enact regulations.
-They are hereby instructed to use technological tools as a first option, provided that the level of citizen participation required by current and applicable laws is met.
+They are instructed to use technological tools as a first option whenever citizen participation is required.
+Similarly, governmental entities may hold protocol activities, provided that a plan has been approved by a Department of Health epidemiologist.
 The following measures shall be mandatory in cases where activities must be conducted in person: meeting the minimum space requirements to allow for physical distancing, using face masks at all times, handwashing, screening of participants prior to entering the facility, as well as implementing any other health and hygiene measures to prevent the spread of the virus.